 Answering 24/7 276-623-0808

-What You Need to Know About Light Duty Work Restrictions and Limitation After a Workplace Injury
+Light Duty Work Restrictions After Workplace Injury

 If you or a loved one was injured on the job and is now facing a period of time away from work, as part of your recovery, your doctor may recommend some kind of light duty at work.
 However, employers are not always willing to accommodate these recommendations.
 They may even tell you that they will not allow any type of modified duties or accommodations under Virginia law, fearing that doing so will set a precedent for future workers’ compensation claims.
 But is this really true?